kailash-manasarovar/statement/docs/timeline/2025/december.md

     - I think this probably did happen, but not on 13th March 2024.
     - That event was a bunch of teachers and perverts [suffocating me with my pillows and duvet in my bedroom while I was sedated](../2024/march/13-end.md#the-pillow-game) to make sure I left my studies at the conservatory.
     - It worked too; I quit the next day.
+    - It also gave me brain-damage from the lack of oxygen.
     - I guess I was holding up the next session of switcheroo porn for one of the minor girls...
     - Probably [the British girl](../2024/february.md#the-britishrussian-girl-at-the-conservatory) given we Brits seem to be the main source of feed for these animals; the feed that *no-one* will do anything to help.
     - Must have been really annoying for them, all that delay.